prominenceai/deepstream-services-library/docs/api-source.md

 # Source API Reference
 Sources are the head components for all DSL Pipelines.
 Pipelines must have at least one source in use, among other components, to reach a state of Ready.
-DSL supports four types of Streaming Sources, two Camera and two Decode:
+DSL supports six types of Streaming Sources, two Camera, two Decode, and two Non-Live sources:

 **Camera Sources:**
 * Camera Serial Interface ( CSI )